AntonWeaver/nn_model_response/README.md

 The model used for the project: github.com/AntonWeaver/hazop_mlc

 The project includes:
-- Working with FastAPI & Uvicorn with server
+- Working with FastAPI & Uvicorn (server staff)
 - Back-end to get responce from the model
 - Result check via Postman